-Peripheral nerve sheath tumour of sciatic nerve
+Peripheral nerve sheath tumor of sciatic nerve

 Mass behind knee, slowly growing over 6 years.
 Normal nerve conduction studies.

 Loading Stack -